manuelbomi/3.-Multi-GPU-Simulation-on-a-1-GPU-Machine--Virtual-Multi-GPU-with-MPI/README.md

     • After computing the local gradient, ranks participate in a manual AllReduce implemented using MPI point-to-point operations to compute the elementwise average of gradients across ranks.
     • Aggregated gradients are then applied to each rank's shard locally.
     • The example is intentionally small and fully commented so you can follow the exact data movement (GPU ↔ host ↔ MPI) that mirrors real distributed training.
+	• Create a virtual environemnt in your Rocky Linux
+    • Create new project file; e.g.  *mkdir -p ~/projects/project3_mpi_cuda && cd ~/projects/project3_mpi_cuda*
+	• Copy the codes from below or clone this repository
+	• Paste each code into its file if you choose to copy.
+You can use nano to create each file.
+Give each file the necessary execution permissions (chmod +x filename)

+#### For example, to use nano to create and paste code into run.sh, follow the sequence below:

+*nano run.sh*

 #### All the codes are provided below: